 To control another PC, enter the IP of the computer to be controlled, then enter the password for the TightVNC server that was installed on the controlled computer.

-You can also make file transfers through TightVNC, and the file manager interface is similar to the total commander.
+- You can make file transfers through TightVNC, and the file manager interface is similar to Total Commander.

-As the software is very lightweight, it does not consume many system resources and is relatively small when talking about the disk space required.
+- As the software is very lightweight, it does not consume many system resources and requires minimal disk space.

-Tightvnc is very easy to use and has no restrictions as a free application, without any financial obligation on our part, while the majority of the remote support apps need to be paid to be allowed to use them.
+- TightVNC is very easy to use and has no restrictions as a free application, unlike majority of remote support apps that require payment.

 a. xOrg